-Economists use the term fungible good to describe things that are fundamentally interchangeable in the real world: one bushel of apples is the same as another, and one copper coin is the same as another, but say you digitise said apples based on certain variations and put them to an auction, things start to get interesting, don’t they?
+Economists use the term “fungible good” to describe things that are essentially interchangeable in the real world.
+For instance, one bushel of apples is the same as another, and one copper coin is indistinguishable from another.
+However, the moment you digitize these apples with certain variations and put them up for auction as NFTs, things start to get intriguing, don’t they?

-Non-fungible tokens, on the other hand, are in high demand in the digital world.
-The conversation between what is real and what is not is a persistent beast, rearing its hydric head across the ages, left to the rumination of better-minded fellows.
-One wonders what Socrates, Plato, and Aristotle would think of NFTs were they alive.
-Certainly, their NFTs would sell at astronomical prices, one assumes, perhaps a deeper exploration of Plato’s Theory of Forms and NFTs might suffice through the looking-glass of the technological age, where the Technium, the Seventh Kingdom of Life, mediates our very existence.
-Perchance, this is an Apples and Oranges situation that might warrant a commentary from Newton, indeed.
-But then again, if wishes were Apples, Newton would calculate.
+On the other hand, non-fungible tokens are in high demand in the digital world.
+The conversation about what is real and what is not has been a persistent topic throughout history, left to the contemplation of great minds.
+One can’t help but wonder what Socrates, Plato, and Aristotle would think of NFTs if they were alive today.
+Surely, their NFTs would fetch astronomical prices, and perhaps a deeper exploration of Plato’s Theory of Forms in relation to NFTs would be fitting in this technological age, where the Technium, the Seventh Kingdom of Life, mediates our existence.
+Maybe such a comparison would warrant commentary from Newton as well.
+Alas, if only wishes were apples, Newton could calculate them.

 An NFT is a blockchain-encoded cryptographic record of ownership for a one-of-a-kind item.
-It keeps track of who owns what, but it is not the same as the item.
-Consider it similar to a house deed.
+It keeps track of who owns what, but it is not the same as the item itself.
+Think of it as similar to a house deed.

-A piece of code inserted into the blockchain is the most prevalent sort of NFT.
-That code is made up of several different pieces of data.
-NFTs come in a variety of forms, but the most typical is a metadata file that contains information encapsulated with a digital version of the tokenised work.
-The other option involves uploading the entire work to the blockchain; this is less frequent due to the cost of uploading data to the blockchain.
+The most common form of an NFT is a piece of code inserted into the blockchain, consisting of various pieces of data.
+NFTs can take various forms, but the most typical is a metadata file containing encapsulated information about the tokenized work.
+Another option is uploading the entire work to the blockchain, but this is less common due to the cost.

-The NFT is made up of just these two numbers at its foundation.
-Other significant components of the contract, however, may be included.
-One is the creator’s wallet address, which is used to link the NFT to its inventor.
-Because the non-fungible token is not the work itself, but rather a unique digital signature that is linked in some way to an original work, most NFTs also provide a link to where the original work may be accessed.
-Alas, therein lies the quagmire.
+However, the NFT consists of more than just these two numbers.
+Other crucial elements can be included in the contract, such as the creator’s wallet address, linking the NFT to its creator.
+Since the NFT is not the actual work but rather a unique digital signature linked to an original work, most NFTs also provide a link to access the original piece.
+Yet, therein lies the challenge.

 What is NFT Ownership?